albertony/blushell/README.md

 - Stereo pair
 - Home theater group

+A group has one primary player, also known as main, and one or many secondary players, also known as slaves.
+The primary player represents the group, and most requests needs to be directed to this, e.g. selecting the music source.
+But if such requests are sent to a secondary player instead, then they will automatically be proxied to the primary player.

 In the official app there are two main roads to creating a group:

 - Quick create multi-player group from the player drawer, either